togrulgarayev/togrulgarayev/README.md

 ============================

 ## Full-Stack Developer | .NET Core | HTML, CSS, JS
-My name is Togrul.
-I am 20 years old.
-I studied programming at Code Academy in 2021.
-I work on myself to improve my knowledge every day.
+Since 2019, I am interested in various fields of IT.
+After exploring areas like Hardware and Software, I decided to focus on programming.
+In 2020, I started learning Front-End Programming for the first time as Self Study.
+I studied Full-Stack Programming at Code Academy in 2021.
+I am constantly updating my skills in this field.
+I am currently developing various types of websites over .Net (MVC).

 * 🌍  I'm based in Baku, Azerbaijan
 * ✉️  You can contact me at [togrulgarazade@gmail.com](mailto:togrulgarazade@gmail.com)